 Looking at the effect of aberrations in a somewhat obscured, 3-D context, is helpful to better understand diffraction images in any vertical image plane.
 Simulations below show the axial cross section in a range from -8λ (inside focus) to +8λ (out of focus) for clear aberration-free aperture and the five most commonly encountered aberrations.

 All aberrations are at their "diffraction-limited" level, for 0.0745λ RMS wavefront error and 0.80 Strehl.
-For light traveling from left to right, spherical aberration is "overcorrected", i.e. with marginal rays crossing before paraxial rays (for "undercorrection" pattern is mirror-reversed, i.e. this pattern shows "undercorrection" for light traveling from right to left).
+For light traveling from left to right, spherical aberration is "overcorrected", i.e. with marginal rays focusing longer than paraxial rays (for "undercorrection" pattern is mirror-reversed, i.e. this pattern shows "undercorrection" for light traveling from right to left).
 The two asymmetric aberrations, astigmatism and coma, are given in three angles, since their 3-D diffraction image is not rotationally symmetrical.

 Presence of central obstruction changes the entire diffraction image, as illustrated below.
 The overall pattern change is similar to those for clear aperture, so this set of simulations concentrates on the primary spherical aberration.

 Again, for light traveling from left to right, shown is "overcorrection".
 The aberration-free pattern has all rays coming to the same, best focus.
 Aberrated patterns have their best focus in the middle, with marginal rays focusing farther to the right, and paraxial rays to the left of it (since the paraxial focus location doesn't change, this means that the aberrated patterns are shifted to the left, the larger the aberration, the more so).
 For 1/4 wave P-V, paraxial and marginal focus are separated by 2 waves of defocus, with the best focus midway between.
 The separation is proportional to the aberration, so it's half as large with 1/8 wave.